Jaisocx-Tools/Workspace/workspace/ts/www/sites_tools/css_tools/README.md

 and use at once the css solutions for some ui development tasks.
 Every Css tool can be installed separately by npm registry.

-### Main features:
+### CSS Sites Tools have advantages:

 1. No transpilation needed
 2. No line JavaScript code needed.
-3. Advanced themin support.
+3. Advanced theming support.
+4. Advanced support for bugfixing and fine-tuning responsive layout.
-4. Interactivity, using CSS events, like :hover and others.
+5. Interactivity with CSS events, like :hover and others.
-5. The tools will be the simplier copies of the Js tools in this Workspace, or the prototypes and ideas for the JS tools to extend these.
+6. The tools will be the simplier copies of the Js tools in this Workspace, or the prototypes and ideas for the JS tools, and when later writing a js tool, to extend from a css sites tool.